 b) Methicillin-resistant Staphylococcus aureus (MRSA).

-In general, typical cellulitis is caused by beta-hemolytic streptococci.
-Cellulitis secondary to S aureus also occurs, especially in the context of a penetrating trauma, recent surgery, folliculitis, furuncles, carbuncles, and abscesses.
-Consideration of MRSA as a causative organism should be based on risk factors, which include known MRSA colonization, residing in a long-term care facility, injection drug use, sports, homelessness, hemodialysis, and recent hospitalizations.
+Cellulitis is often caused by beta-hemolytic streptococci.
+Cellulitis secondary to S aureus is also common, especially in the context of a penetrating trauma, recent surgery, folliculitis, furuncles, carbuncles, and abscesses.
+Consideration of MRSA as a causative organism should be based on risk factors, including known MRSA colonization, residing in a long-term care facility, injection drug use, contact sports, homelessness, hemodialysis, and recent hospitalizations.
 MRSA should be empirically covered in those who do not respond to therapy directed at MSSA, have an associated cutaneous abscess, or have risk factors and present with signs of systemic infection.

 A variety of other organisms should be considered based on epidemiologic information, host factors, and relevant exposure history (Table 1).
 For example, patients with diabetes mellitus or immunodeficiency (eg, neutropenia), burns, puncture wounds, or water exposure can have increased likelihood of Pseudomonas aeruginosa infection.

-Cellulitis typically affects middle-aged and older adults, while erysipelas is seen more commonly in young children and older adults.
+Cellulitis is more common in middle-aged and older adults, while erysipelas is seen more commonly in young children and older adults.
 There are several risk factors predisposing patients to the development of nonpurulent SSTIs (Table 2).
-Infection is caused by pathogen invasion through a disruption to the skin barrier.

 Clinical Features and Natural HistoryTop